 PANDA staff completed a year of UDL research and piloted implementation of principles in Minnesota Adult Basic Education (ABE) classrooms.
 These four principles are described in more detail during PANDA’s Universal Design for Learning Webinar Training.
 See below for more information.
-The following four principles were deemed practical and appropriate for ABE.
+The following principles were deemed practical and appropriate for ABE.

 1. Creating a Welcoming Environment

 This principle involves both physical and psychological components of making classrooms inclusive for all, including entrances, furniture arrangement, wall space and methods to build community.

 This principle is based on the knowledge most students thrive in an environment with classroom rules and consistent routines, so they know what to expect each day.

 3. Presenting a Variety of Instructional Methods and Materials

 This principle emphasizes the importance of offering instruction in a variety of ways.
 People have diverse learning styles and in turn learn differently.
 Presenting material in multiple ways improves learning and accesses different parts of the brain.